NetApp-openstack-dev/openstack-docs/source/manila/configuration/manila_config_files/section_rhosp16_director_configuration.rst

 Now that you have the Manila back end environment files defined, you can run the command to deploy RHOSP Overcloud.
-Run the following command as ``stack`` user in the RHOSP Director commandline, specifying the YAML file(s) you
+Run the following command as ``stack`` user in the RHOSP Director command line, specifying the YAML file(s) you
 defined:

 .. code-block:: bash